mpp21x/mpp21x.github.io/source/_posts/2020/leetcode-1431-Kids-With-the-Greatest-Number-of-Candies.md

 ---
-title: LeetCode - Kids With the Greatest Number of Candies (js/easy)
+title: LeetCode(1431) - Kids With the Greatest Number of Candies (js/easy)
 date: 2020-05-06 09:46:42
 tags:
 - leetcode